What is a Survival Kit Essentials List-the one for you?

 Rope for my shelter, wire for snares and repairs, and Duct Tape.
 Is there anything that Duct Tape can’t fix?
 Duct Tape is lightweight, inexpensive, has 1001 uses, and can even repair a broken heart.

-Its use and importance is only limited by your imagination.
+Its use and importance are only limited by your imagination.

 “Let light shine out of darkness”, … 2 Corinthians 4:6